 We brought a lot of entertainment, but the truth is we mostly slept.

 Here’s what we had on deck for passing time:

 Busy Bags, which are small toy bags originally designed by my grandmother, have been a road trip staple in our family for 30 years.
 I've updated the design and the contents have changed over the decades but their utility never fades.
 The goodies in these bags (shown below):

 Parasites Unleashed card game

 Micron Colored Pens

 CoinStruction set (now only available on ebay)

 I have fully embraced the safer-at-home wardrobe of daytime pajamas (yoga pants and a t-shirt) — it’s awesome!
 And also perfect for long drives.

 While classic leather driving mocs are my favorite footwear for hours behind the wheel, they look pretty goofy with athletic wear.
 Thank goodness for Sanuk, their yoga sling flip flops and sidewalk surfers for men and women.
 It's almost like driving barefoot.

 Hidden under my yoga pants were what could be called athletic compression socks, but let's be real, they're my granny stockings.
 The essential garment for prolonged periods of sitting.
 Even my husband’s ankles swelled to epic proportions on this trip.
-I’ve tried many brands and Sigvaris is my favorite, but Darn Tough runs a close second for light compression.
+I’ve tried many brands and Sigvaris is my favorite, but Bombas runs a close second for lighter compression.
 I gave up on Smartwool a few years ago because they fell apart too quickly.